RahulJha11/product-review-sentiment/README.md

    docker plugin enable loki
    ```

+7. ### Observability Configuration

-7. Review the dashboard that has been predetermined Product Review Observability on Grafana: http://localhost:3000/ Log in with the following credentials: admin:admin
+- Review the dashboard that has been predetermined Product Review Observability on Grafana: http://localhost:3000/ Log in with the following credentials: admin:admin
+- Logs and traces are automatically collected by Loki and Tempo.

     Dashboard Screenshot